desaiuditd/moviebuff/README.md

 # MovieBuff
-A one page web application for movies and their ratings with analytics
+A one page web application for movies and their ratings with analytics.

+The app is hosted at https://moviebuff.incognitech.in

 ### How to Run